AHryczuk/AHryczuk.github.io/_pages/sonatabis.md

 **"Dark matter and baryogenesis within multicomponent dark sectors and nonstandard cosmological models"**.

-The project is scheduled to start in Fall 2022 and will be carried out by me (PI) two postdocs and one PhD student, together with number of external collaborators.
+The project started in Fall 2022 and is be carried out by me (PI) one postdoc and one PhD student, together with number of external collaborators.

+New: [postdoc](http://ahryczuk.github.io/postdoc) position opening starting Fall 2025!